Skip to main content

 BrowserQL

-We recommended using BrowserQL, Browserless' first-class browser automation API, to scrape content from any website.
+We recommend using BrowserQL, Browserless' first-class browser automation API, to scrape content from any website.

 Specifying Page-Load Behavior